Troubleshooting authorization problems

 - Error message: "License does not match your Live installation"

 - Authorization problems using Google Chrome

-- Serial number is registered to another user
+- Serial number is registered to another email address

 - Issue with Hardware Code

 - Live asks for authorization at every launch (Mac)

 See our dedicated article: Live 10 authorization issues on Windows

 - Empty your browser's cache, here's a guide which covers most browsers

 - Try authorizing again using a different browser, we generally recommend Firefox

 - Temporarily disable any anti-virus or firewall during the authorization process.
 You can also add the Live application as an "exception" in your anti-virus settings, eg. programs considered harmless to your computer